Home » Main Dish » Brown Sugar Bourbon Pineapple Ham

 Brown Sugar Bourbon Pineapple Ham

-This mouthwatering Brown Sugar Bourbon Pineapple Ham is basted with a glaze that’s packed with sweet and spicy flavors.
-Dotted with whole cloves, it’s covered in a brown sugar bourbon-pineapple glaze that’s simply spectacular.
+This mouthwatering baked Brown Sugar Bourbon Pineapple Ham is basted with a glaze that’s packed with sweet and spicy flavors.
+It’s dotted with whole cloves and covered in a brown sugar bourbon-pineapple glaze that’s simply spectacular.
 It’s at the top of my list of company worthy glaze recipes perfect for holidays and special occasions.
 It’s mouthwatering and guaranteed to be the star of any meal.

 Brown Sugar Bourbon Pineapple Glazed Ham